We've been featured in:

 • Sex life and sexual orientation.

-Our solicitors may be able to help if you have been the subject of a trade union membership data breach.
+Our solicitors may be able to help if you have been affected by a trade union membership data breach.
 Speak to an advisor for more information by using the live chat feature at the bottom of this screen.

 Does The UK GDPR Protect Trade Union Membership Data?

-1. Confidentiality and integrity: The controller and processor should not breach confidentiality, integrity, or security when processing data.
+1. Confidentiality and integrity: An organisation should not breach confidentiality, integrity, or security when processing data.
 Personal data could be lost or stolen if it is not properly secured.
 The same security applies to a device that holds personal data.

 2. Minimisation of data: They must only collect data for necessary purposes.

-3. Limitation of purpose: They should explicitly state the purpose of processing personal data to the data subject and data must not be used for unspecified purposes.
+3. Limitation of purpose: They should explicitly state the purpose of processing personal data to the data subject (e.g. you) and must not use it for unspecified purposes.

 5. Transparency, lawfulness and fairness: It should be clear why personal data is processed, and the processing must be fair and lawful.

-6. Limitation of storage: The data controller or processor should store data for the minimum period necessary.
+6. Limitation of storage: The organisation should store data for the minimum period necessary.

 7. Accuracy: Data should be accurate and updated when required.

-A trade union membership breach could happen if the data controller or processor neglects the principles of UK GDPR.
+A trade union membership breach could happen if there is a failure to comply with data protection laws.
 Get in touch with our team of advisors for more information.

 How Should Trade Union Membership Data Be Processed?

-The UK GDPR forbids data controllers and processors from processing special category data without your explicit consent (unless there’s a lawful basis for processing that provides an exception).
+The UK GDPR forbids organisations like trade unions from processing special category data without your explicit consent (unless there’s a lawful basis for processing that provides an exception).

 If you think you have suffered a trade union membership data breach, you may be eligible to make a claim.
 Get in touch today.